Dissolution of Marriage and Divorce Types

 Divorce is the exercise of the right of pronouncing unilateral breakage of the marriage tie by the husband, at any time during the subsistence of a valid marriage.
 The terms divorce and talaq are often treated as synonymous.

-The term talaq is also used sometimes in the more comprehensive sense comprising all separations of wife from husband for causes originating in the husband.
+The term talaq is also sometimes used in the more comprehensive sense comprising all separations of wife from husband for causes originating in the husband.
 Both Sunni and Shia Laws recognize the authority of the husband to pronounce talaq(divorce).
 The technical meaning of talaq is ‘freedom from the bondage of marriage’.

 When we talk about separation it can be in any of these ways: –